v-rgrace/Viva/Viva/insights/advanced/analyst/templates/copilot-business-impact.md

 ### Uploading business outcome data in Viva Insights

-There are two ways to upload your business outcome data in the Microsoft Viva Insights’ advanced insights app: through individual .csv files that you as an Insights Administrator upload directly to Viva Insights;  or through an Azure blob import that you, your source system admin, and your Azure contributor set up.
+There are two ways to upload your business outcome data in the Microsoft Viva Insights’ advanced insights app: through individual .csv files that you as an Insights Administrator upload directly to Viva Insights;  or through an Azure blob import that you, your source system admin, and your Azure contributor setup.
 Learn more about how to import business data [using Azure](..//..//admin/import-business-data-azure.md), or [using a manual .csv upload](..//..//admin/import-business-data-csv.md).

 ### What are sample business outcome metrics to consider?